-I looked through the entire catalog and ended up sending Gail Enns, the show’s curator, a little note of appreciation.
-And to her question, why didn’t I come down for the opening?
-I wrote, “It’s a long shot.”
-It was a drive of a hundred miles.
+I looked through the entire catalog and ended up sending Gail Enns, the show’s curator, a note of appreciation.
+To her question, why didn’t I come down for the opening? (a drive of 100 miles), I wrote, “I will if schedule permits, but it’s a long shot.”

 How Things Sometimes Add Up

 He was game, and told me there was another person I should talk to: Ron Nakasone.
 It turned out that Ron had been Heng Sure’s PhD advisor earlier at the GTU.
 Small world!
 Heng Sure added that not only was Ron a master of large-brush calligraphy, he was also a Buddhist priest.
 He taught at Stanford, too.
 Would I like an email introduction?
-I would.

-A few days after our conversation, Dr. Nakasone sent me the draft of an introduction to a book he was working on about the topography of Huayan Buddhist thought.
-He writes, “Cartographers face many of the same challenges of philosophers, researchers, artists, scientists, ascetics, spiritualists, and anyone who tries to explain and make intelligible his or her discoveries, thoughts, feelings, and experiences.”
+sent me a draft of an introduction to a book he was working on.
+It was about the topography of Huayan (Pure Land) Buddhist thought.
+This sentence stood out: “Cartographers face many of the same challenges of philosophers, researchers, artists, scientists, ascetics, spiritualists, and anyone who tries to explain and make intelligible his or her discoveries, thoughts, feelings, and experiences.”

-As we’d talked over coffee, he’d explained this was certainly one way of thinking about one of the most important things an artist might be doing, or trying to do—that is, mapping part of an inner territory.
+As we’d talked over coffee, he’d explained this was certainly a way of thinking about one of the most important things an artist might try to do—that is, map an elusive, but vital inner experience.

 A Small Question about Consciousness

-Evidence of Something
+Evidence of Something...

 Sand City Incorporated

 ?
 I asked.
 “You mean, Sand City is actually incorporated?”

 What Is Seen?
 What Is Heard?

-What was it about this exhibit that had touched people, had drawn so many to it?
+What was it about the exhibit that had touched people, had drawn so many to it?
 I was reminded of Agnes Martin who wrote, “You have no idea how sensitive people are.”
 Of course, the opposite seems just as true.

 I imagine the Carmel/Monterey area as a place of tourist art.
-But does an echo of Robinson Jeffers and John Steinbeck still resonate?
+But does the echo of Robinson Jeffers and John Steinbeck still resonate there?
 Edward Weston?
 For years, Ansel Adams’ Friends of Photography

-It brings back a memory.
-I’d gone into a bar—it might have been in Carmel—and I fell into conversation with a man sitting next to me.
-He was obviously well-oiled and when he discovered I had an interest in the arts, he became expansive.
+I’d gone into a bar - in Carmel, probably - and had fallen into conversation with a well-oiled man sitting next to me.
+When he discovered I had an interest in the arts, he became expansive.
 “You know those paintings of children with the big eyes?”
 I nodded.
 “The artist’s name is Walter Keane.
 Have you heard of him?”

 “I didn’t get your name,” the man said, sticking out his hand.